apache/echarts-doc/en/option/partial/style-shadow-opacity.md

 #${prefix} shadowOffsetX(number) = ${defaultShadowOffsetX|default(0)}

-Offset distance on the horizontal direction of the shade.
+Offset distance on the horizontal direction of shadow.

 {{if: ${needShow} }}
 **Attention**: This property works only if `show: true` configured.